Coaching Scams and Spiritual Grifters: All About Lawsuits against Life Coaches and Business Coaches

 It comes down to the errors in those coaches’ thinking — and their questionable ethics.

-the business coaching industry is rife with astronomical fees stemming from logic errors and ethical iffiness.
+The business coaching industry is rife with astronomical fees stemming from logic errors and ethical iffiness.

 Before I get into the vast majority of high-ticket programs that are overpriced at best, first, there are certain scenarios where it is completely justified to charge, or pay, a “large” fee for a coaching program: